LionelDraghi/bbt/docs/bbt_help.md

                              whatever are the verbosity settings (-q, -v, etc.) for standard output.
    -ed  | --exec_dir       : run command in exec_dir instead of current dir
+          --strict         : warning on steps not following the Given/When/Then order.

 Debug command:
    -lt                    : list log topics